x-neon-nexus-o/MovieMania/README.md

 ---

-### 📊 Stats Dashboard
+## 📊 Stats Dashboard

-Visualize your movie journey:
+Visualize your entertainment journey:

 | Feature | What you'll see |
 |---------|-----------------|